 5. Liability insurance

 Even if you aren’t physically interacting with anyone, you still need liability insurance.
-At the very least basic liability insurance is going to be snacking on your budget.
-Depending on your line of work and your location, the costs may vary.
-One of the best ways to limit your liability is to register as an LLC.
-Nowadays, you can get this step done in an affordable manner by using online incorporation services.
+At the very least, basic liability insurance will be snacking on your budget.
+The costs may vary depending on your line of work and location.
+It’s helpful to have knowledge of commercial liability insurance.
+Registering as an LLC is one of the best ways to limit your liability.
+Nowadays, you can get this step done affordably by using online incorporation services.

 Nobody knows who you are or why they need you when you just start out.
 Advertising isn’t just about helping clients find you.
 It’s about helping the right clients find you.
 Reaching the right clients can be more challenging than you think and require quite a bit of an investment of time and money. (first, figure out “who” you’re looking for as a client and then “how” you plan on drawing them in).
 The average cost of online advertising to have a cost per thousand impressions of $3-$10 and an average cost per click of $1-3.

 Even when your business is home-based, utility and internet expenses are counted as part of your operating expenses.

 Depending on your service, you may need specific software like Grammarly, SEMrush, or Powerdirector, or project management software for your team collaboration.
 Most of these have a standard monthly fee.
 In some cases, you might even need custom software which will be expensive.

 Website apps and plugins are a cost that is likely to come up if you choose to make your business work on mobile devices.
 If you don’t know how to design a mobile application yourself, a professional business could cost upwards of $40,000.